Jira Integration

 - Labels:

-nirmiq(identifies NirmIQ-created issues)req-{custom-id}(links back to requirement)- Any custom labels you add
+nirmiq(identifies NirmIQ-created issues)req-{custom-id}(links back to the requirement)- Any custom labels you add

 - Project & NirmIQ Link: The created issue is automatically linked back to the requirement